 Samantha Eggar biography

-Samantha Eggar was born on March 5, 1939, in Hampstead, London, England.
+Actress Samantha Eggar was born in Hampstead, London, England, on March 5, 1939.
 Educated at a convent, she began her acting career in Shakespearean companies.
-On film, Eggar won an Oscar nod for her performance in 1965's The Collector, and had memorable roles in 1976's The Seven Per Cent Solution and in David Cronenberg's The Brood.
-Eggar was married to actor and producer Tom Stern from 1964 to 1971.
-The couple has two children.
+Eggar won an Academy Award nod for her performance in 1965's The Collector and had memorable roles in 1976's The Seven-Per-Cent Solution and in David Cronenberg's The Brood (1979).
+She's also known for appearances in plays such as The Lonely Road and The Seagull, and on television series like Anna and the King and All My Children.
+Eggar was married to actor and producer Tom Stern from 1964 to '71.

 Eggar was married to actor and producer Tom Stern from 1964 to 1971.
 The couple has a son, Nicolas, and a daughter, Jenna Louise.